 Italy.
 Land of ancient beauty, romance, history, and of course food.
 Italy is a fantastic country, one that we have visited numerous times.
-There’s a lot to see (and eat), but what are the very best places to visit in Italy if you have to pick only a handful during your trip?
+There’s a lot to see (and eat).
+But what are the very best places to visit in Italy?

-Let’s start with places to visit in North Italy.
+A topic this massive needs to be tackled in pieces.
+Let’s start with places to visit in North Italy, shall we?

 It was a difficult task but we’ve compiled a list of the best places to visit in Italy’s northern region.
 Unfortunately, we had to cull a few from the list so that this article didn’t end up over 10,000 words.
 So, we know we missed some amazing places, maybe some of your very favorite places in Italy.
 Don’t take it personally!

 For the purpose of this article, we’ve kept central Italy separate, so that the southernmost destinations on the list are Bologna and the Cinque Terre.

 We’ve got a lot to get through, so without further ado let’s get started!
 Or as the Italians would say: iniziamo!

 Don’t forget to check out our article on the best places in Central and South Italy as well!

 Venice, Venice, Venice.
 There’s truly nowhere else in the world quite like it.
 Literally – there isn’t.

 The famous Venice is a unique floating city in the northern region of Veneto.
 Built over 100 small islands in a lagoon in the Adriatic Sea, Venice is completely void of roads and cars.
 Plan your trip to Venice carefully, though.
 It might seem tempting to visit during the hot summer months – but Venice in summer is so full of tourists that it can feel almost claustrophobic.
 The stifling 40-degree heat probably doesn’t help either.
 Spring, autumn, or winter are much more pleasant times to visit.